FAQ

 Lots!

-Every regular student gets their own private, password-protected page right here on this website.
+Every regular student gets their own private, password-protected page right here on my website.
 These pages are laid out like blogs.
-Each lesson is posted as a dated entry and contains the following:A recording of your lesson
+Lesson posts are dated, and each post contains the following:A recording of your lesson

-I record every lesson that I teach and then embed that video at the top of each entry.
+I record every lesson that I teach and then post that video to your page.
 You can relax and concentrate during your lesson, knowing that you'll never have to worry about forgetting anything we worked on.Notes about what we covered that lesson

 This helps me as much as you, really.
-All good teachers use notes to keep track of their students' progress.
-I share mine with you.Reference for music we worked on
+Good teachers keep track of their students' progress.
+I share my notes with you.Reference for music we worked on

 Referring back (and often) to original source material for the song you're working on is one of the best ways to make sure you're learning it correctly.A synopsis of your homework assignment